Hans Peter Doskozil: Political career

-On migrant policy, as governor, Doskozil has at times adopted a harder line than his predecessor Gerald Klug.
+In the mid-2000s, Doskozil served as a councillor of the Grafenschachen municipality for the local chapter of the SPÖ.
+On migrant policy, Doskozil has at times adopted a harder line than his predecessor Gerald Klug.
 In 2016, he successfully introduced new asylum measures, including a process under which migrants could be turned away at the border within an hour, which could be activated if lawmakers decree public order is threatened.